Gloster Richardson: Dallas Cowboys

-In 1971, Richardson was used mainly a reserve player behind Bob Hayes and Lance Alworth, registering 4 starts, 8 receptions for 170 yards, 3 touchdowns and a 21.3-yard average per reception.
+In 1971, Richardson was used mainly as a reserve player behind Bob Hayes and Lance Alworth, registering 4 starts, 8 receptions for 170 yards, 3 touchdowns and a 21.3-yard average per reception.
 The Cowboys won Super Bowl VI that season.

 On July 31, 1972, he was traded to the Oakland Raiders in exchange for a fourth round draft choice (#97-Ken Hutcherson).

 Oakland Raiders

 In the 1972 preseason, Richardson became expendable with the play shown by rookie wide receivers Cliff Branch and Mike Siani.
 On September 11, 1972, he was traded to the Cleveland Browns in exchange for a fourth round draft choice (#93-Morris Bradshaw).

 Cleveland Browns

 During his three seasons with the Cleveland Browns, he was mainly used as a reserve player, making a total of 22 receptions for 448 yards and 3 touchdowns.
 On February 10, 1975, he announced his retirement.

 Personal life

-Besides him, five of his brothers played football at Jackson State College.
+Five of Richardson's brothers also played football at Jackson State.
 Willie Richardson became an NFL All-Pro wide receiver for the Baltimore Colts, Tom Richardson played for the Boston Patriots and Ernie Richardson for the Cleveland Browns.
 He died on February 27, 2020, at the age of 78.